 Here is a brief breakdown on the above charities:

 Lethbridge Senior Citizens, Nord-Bridge Seniors, Hungarian Old Timers, and Bridge 55 Club are the seniors organizations that benefit from our Association.
 Some of the programs that are offered at these organizations are supervision for Adult Daycare, exercise programs, Arts, crafts, computer programs, dances and shop facilities are only a few of the programs offered to our Seniors.
 Counseling and education and assistance for Heart & Stroke, Alzheimer’s and Senior Abuse Programs and mental health services are also provided.
 Support for representation for Lethbridge for Senior Games on Provincial levels is also possible.
 Due to the funds that are raised though the bingo’s worked by the seniors they are able to enhance these and many more programs offered to the seniors of Lethbridge.

 Youth Development and Sport Programs

-Synchrobelles Synchronize Swimming, Lethbridge Academy of Diving, Ringette, Rugby, Lethbridge Scouts, Westwinds Gymnastics, Lethbridge American Legion Baseball, Lethbridge 5 Pin Bowlers Association, Southern Alberta Competitive Swimming Association, Lethbridge Football Club, Southern Alberta Trail Riders Association, Little League Baseball District 51, and the Lethbridge Navy League.
+Synchrobelles Synchronize Swimming, Lethbridge Academy of Diving, Ringette, Rugby, Lethbridge Scouts, Westwinds Gymnastics, Lethbridge American Legion Baseball, Lethbridge 5 Pin Bowlers Association, Southern Alberta Competitive Swimming Association, Lethbridge Football Club, Little League Baseball District 51, Lethbridge Navy League and Lethbridge Minor Hockey.
 All of these programs are focused on youth development.
 Without the assistance of the funds raised through bingos many of these programs would not be affordable for parents.
 We all know the importance of keeping our youth active and through programs as the ones listed above we are also teaching our youth to be leaders in our community.
 Many of these programs make it possible for Lethbridge to have representation on both a provincial and in some cases a National level.
 It allows most parents affordable fees and it helps teach our youth the importance of self worth and pride in themselves, their organizations and the city they are representing.